cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 It is possible to prepare your permit application without consulting with a reviewer.
 However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for a permit.
 During this consultation, the reviewer will:

-* Let you know if you can complete your project as you originally planned.
+* let you know if you can complete your project as you originally planned,
-* Give you the personalized property information you need to fill out your building permit application.
+* give you the personalized property information you need to fill out your building permit application,
-* Give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project.
+* give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project,
-* Explain any next steps needed for you to correctly permit your project.
+* and explain any next steps needed for you to correctly permit your project.

 You may need to [hire a licensed professional](/residential/residential-toolkit/hiring-a-professional) to help you complete your project.